21 Day South Island Explorer Package

 Mount Cook Scenic Flight

 Depart Christchurch and travel south across the Canterbury Plains before turning inwards towards the Southern Alps.
-The town of Lake Tekapo, set beside an amazing turquoise lake, offers many world-class attractions, from the iconic Church of the Good Shepherd to the luxurious spa complex of Tekapo Springs and of course Mt John Observatory.
+The town of Lake Tekapo, set beside an amazing turquoise lake, offers many world-class attractions, from the iconic Church of the Good Shepherd to the luxurious spa complex of Tekapo Springs, and of course Mt John Observatory.

 In the afternoon, enjoy a spectacular scenic flightseeing tour of Mount Cook and Westland World Heritage National Park.
 Explore the alpine wonderland of New Zealand’s highest mountains and mightiest alpine glaciers, and discover the lush coastal rainforest.
 View turquoise glacial lakes, golden tussock lands & braided rivers as you fly over the Mackenzie basin.
-Highlights include Mount Cook, Tasman Glacier, Franz Josef Glacier and Fox Glacier!
+Highlights include Mount Cook, Tasman Glacier, Franz Josef Glacier, and Fox Glacier!
 Every passenger has a window seat, and all aircraft have wings above for optimum viewing.

 Stay 2 nights in Lake Tekapo.